Universal Values Types and Sets

 Which of these ten values types would you say are your top three, most often?
 Which are your weakest three?
 In which values set or sets do you tend to cluster, or are you balanced across all three?

-This isn’t a perfect model.
+We leave it to the future to classify Adler’s, Rokeach’s and other values systems into the Three Evo Devo Values Sets as we have done with Schwartz’s and Max-Neef’s work above.
+What have we missed in the above analysis?
+Each of these values/goals models are quite preliminary at present.
 We could have easily added a few more values categories, as sets of opposing evo devo pairs.
-But there is a declining return to adding more categories, and at some point, you have a model that is useful enough to mentally internalize and use in various environments as a predictive, universal approach to adaptive values.
-I think this model fits that bill, and we’ll see it again in Chapter 8.
+But there is a declining return to such efforts, and at some point, we have a model useful enough to mentally internalize and use it in various environments as a predictive, universal approach to adaptive values.
+Perhaps this model will suffice for you, as it presently does for me.

-What have we missed in the above analysis?
-Each of these values/goals models are evidence-poor and preliminary at present.
-But if better understanding of goals and values that you are likely to encounter in the workplace, in society, and in future intelligent systems comes from any of this work, it will have been well worth the effort.
+If better understanding of adaptive goals and values that we will need in the workplace, in society, and in future intelligent systems comes from any of this work, it will have been well worth the effort.